brownliam/UDPServerConnection/README.md

 v1.2 - UDP server that handles the flow of data from a ground station device to a UAV device and back.

+v1.3 - UDP server that handles the transfer of sender's IP's and ports to enable UDP hole punching.

 groundApp.js serves to initialize the server from the ground station and open the ground station software.

 UDPDeviceTest.java serves as an arbitrary udp device on the network, it sends a packet to the specified address on the specified port and waits for a response on that port.
 Used for testing over local and wide networks.